krisScript/express-mongoose-e-commerce-tech/README.md

 # Express Mongoose Eccomerce app
+ The user is able to:
+* Sign Up
+* Login
+* Add and Remove products to their cart

+ The admin is able to:
+* create products
+* edit products
+* delete products

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.